Mapping Your Decision Landscape

 “I don’t have time to track decisions for a week.”

 Use the 10-Decision Sprint.
 Ten minutes now beats months of misdirected AI effort later.
-If you truly can’t spare ten minutes, that’s probably a sign your decision landscape needs mapping more than most.
+If you truly can’t spare ten minutes, that is a sign your decision landscape needs mapping more than most.

 “What if my decisions don’t fit neatly into categories?”